oemof/tespy/docs/tutorials/pygmo_optimization.rst

 We also have to make sure, only the results of physically feasible solutions are returned.
 In case we have infeasible solutions, we can simply return :code:`np.nan`.
-An infeasible solution is obtained in case the power of a turbine is positive, the power of a pump is negative or the heat exchanged in any of the preheaters is positive.
+An infeasible solution is obtained in case the power of a turbine is positive, the power of a pump is negative, or the heat exchanged in any of the preheaters is positive.
 We also check, if the calculation does converge.